jergra/names-game-react-native-web/readme.txt

 We are guessing names instead of words.

-I have adjusted the smartphone-app code from
+I have adjusted the smartphone-app code from:

+    https://github.com/jergra/names-game-react-native
     C:\dev\names-game-react-native
-    https://github.com/jergra/names-game-react-native

 so that it now works as a website.